 The Huson Family

-A screaming baby, when Christina and Brad Huson gave birth to baby Brooke ten months ago this was the best sound they had ever heard.
+A screaming baby - when Christina and Brad Huson met their daughter Brooke for the first time this was the best sound they had ever heard.

 When Christina was only a few weeks into her pregnancy, they found out that there was a problem.
 Their tiny baby was suffering from a birth defect known as Congenital Diaphragmatic Hernia (CDH).